Bigelow Expandable Activity Module: Deployment and status

-On 6 June 2016, astronaut Jeff Williams and cosmonaut Oleg Skripochka opened the hatch to BEAM and entered to collect an air sample, download expansion data from sensors, and install monitoring equipment.
-The hatch to BEAM was re-sealed on 8 June 2016 after three days of tests.
-A second round of tests took place on 29 September 2016 of that same year when astronaut Kathleen Rubins entered the module to install temporary monitoring equipment.
+On June 6, 2016, astronaut Jeff Williams and cosmonaut Oleg Skripochka opened the hatch to BEAM and entered to collect an air sample, download expansion data from sensors, and install monitoring equipment.
+The hatch to BEAM was re-sealed on June 8, 2016, after three days of tests.
+A second round of tests took place on September 29, 2016, when astronaut Kathleen Rubins entered the module to install temporary monitoring equipment.

 NASA noted in May 2017 that, after spending one year in space, the BEAM instrumentation had recorded "a few probable micrometeoroid debris impacts" but that the module's protective layers had resisted penetration.
 Early results from monitors inside the module have shown that galactic cosmic radiation levels are comparable to those in the rest of the space station.
 Further testing will try to characterize whether the inflatable structure is any more resilient to radiation than traditional metal modules.

 In October 2017, it was announced that the module would stay attached to the ISS until 2020, with options for two further one-year extensions.
 The module will be used to store up to 130 cargo transfer bags to make available space aboard the station.
 The ISS crew began work in November 2017 to prepare BEAM for use as storage space.

 In July 2019, an engineering assessment certified BEAM's ability to remain attached to the station until 2028, as it has exceeded performance expectations and become a core cargo storage module on the volume-constrained station.
 A contract extension will be required to allow BEAM to serve its extended operational lifetime.